rvmonohur/rvmonohur/README.md

 {
-  "goal": "is to become a full stack javascript developer", "funfact": "I rarely miss a chelsea football match", "motivation": "to provide my parents a better life" }
+  "goal": "is to become a full stack javascript developer", "funfact": "I rarely miss a chelsea football match", "motivation": "to provide my parents a better life for their sacrifices" }
 ```